Numismatic history of the United States

-Paper money would not be printed by the United States until 1861.
+Paper money was not printed by the United States until 1861.

 American coinage (1792–c.
 1837)

 The Coinage Act of 1792 established the United States Mint and regulated the coinage of the United States.
 The act created coins in the denominations of Half Cent (1/200 of a dollar), Cent (1/100 of a dollar, or a cent), Half Dime (also known as a half disme) (five cents), Dime (also known as a disme) (10 cents), Quarter (25 cents), Half Dollar (50 cents), Dollar, Quarter Eagle ($2.50), Half Eagle ($5), and Eagle ($10).

 The first coin minted under the act, and therefore the first official coin of the United States, was the half disme.
 According to legend these first half disme coins were minted from Martha Washington's silverware.

 The half cent and cent were made of pure copper, the half dime, dime, quarter, half, and dollar in 90% silver, and the quarter, half and full eagle in .9167 gold (later changed to .8992 in 1834, and then 90% gold in 1837).
 All of the coins featured Liberty on the front and a bald eagle on the back.

 This period of coinage covers several designs.
 The Draped Bust design was featured on all copper and silver coins minted between 1796-1807.
 On silver coins other than the dollar this design was followed by the Capped Bust.

 In the early days, often years went by without a certain denomination being minted.